LucusR/Wave/README.md

 Install dependencies with `npm install`.

 Create a .env file using .envEXAMPLE as a template.
-You can get your alchemy key by making an account and application [here](https://www.alchemy.com/).
+You can get your alchemy key by logging in and creating an application [here](https://www.alchemy.com/).